JeanCarlosT/JeanCarlosT.github.io/README.md

 ## 🚀 About Me

-I'm a **QA Engineer** with a strong foundation in mobile development (Flutter/Dart, SwiftUI, Kotlin & Java), which allows me to better understand product architecture and identify issues with precision.
+Quality Assurance Engineer with a strong background in mobile development (Kotlin, Java, Swift/SwiftUI, Flutter/Dart), which provides a deep understanding of product architecture and helps identify issues with greater accuracy and context.

-I specialize in **manual testing**, mobile/web validation, API testing, bug reporting, test documentation, and exploratory testing.
-I’m currently expanding my skills toward **test automation** and **AI-assisted quality engineering**.

-I believe in learning by doing — theory is important, but hands-on practice is where knowledge truly sticks.
+I specialize in:

+🧪 Manual Testing for mobile, web, and backend services

+🔍 Exploratory Testing to uncover edge cases and unexpected behaviors

+🔗 API Testing to ensure consistent and reliable integrations

+🐞 Bug Reporting & Clear Documentation

+📝 Test Case Design, Execution, and Validation

+Currently enhancing my skill set through a QA Engineering bootcamp, expanding into test automation and AI-assisted quality engineering to build smarter and more efficient testing workflows.

+Passionate about AI, automation, continuous improvement, and staying curious.
+Outside of work, I enjoy gaming, testing new gadgets, and exploring smart home technology.

 ---